 Amount of vegetables and fruits to include in the diet

 Your dog doesn’t really have a biological need for carbohydrates in the diet, so I treat them more like a whole food supplement that add in an extra boost of nutrients and fibre.
-If you recall in my blog Making your own dog food – basic principles (part 1), vegetables should form about 10% of the meal.
+If you recall in my blog Making your own dog food – basic principles (part 1), vegetables should form about 5-10% of the meal.
 A little more or less in different meals is fine, but it should average out to about his percentage (assuming your dog tolerates them well).

 How to prepare vegetables and fruits for your dog